etnt/aiask/README.md

 ## Features

 * Generates answers to your coding prompts and questions using various AI language models.
-* Supports multiple AI providers: OpenAI, Anthropic, Google's Gemini, and OpenRouter.
+* Supports multiple AI providers: OpenAI, Anthropic, Google's Gemini, OpenRouter and Sambanova
 * Simple to use, with no bells and whistles.
 * Uses `litellm` for easy interaction with different AI APIs.
 * Allows customization of response length and creativity through command-line options.